JonathanMEdwards/subtext10/doc/language.md

 As a result of these abbreviations, every item is a program that can be called elsewhere.
 This design avoids premature abstraction.
 In most languages before code can be reused it must first be abstracted out into a separate definition, and replaced with a call to that definition.
 In Subtext every item’s definition can be reused elsewhere.

-Note that, unlike other languages, a program is not a separate entity or value — it is always “inside” the definition of an item, not its value.
+Note that, unlike other languages, a program is not a separate entity or value — it is always the formula defininig an item, not the actual value of the item.
 In the first example,
 ```
 plus = do {
   x: 0